jfindley/skds-website/about.md

 SKDS is written in Go, by James Findley.
 Please raise issues in [github](https://github.com/jfindley/skds/issues), or contact the author at <a href='mailt&#111;&#58;s&#107;d%7&#51;%40&#102;&#37;&#54;&#49;%&#55;3&#116;%6D%6&#49;il%2E&#102;m'>skd&#115;&#64;&#102;as&#116;mail&#46;fm</a>.

-## What is it for?
+## What is it?

-TLS/SSL Keys.
-Encrypted secrets for config management systems.
-SSH keys.
-Really, pretty much anything that needs to be distributed securely.
+SKDS is a highly secure system for managing and distributing files such as TLS/SSL Keys, encryption secrets for config management systems, SSH keys or any other private data.
+It is designed to scale to large environments, but be small and simple enough to use almost anywhere.

 ## Why is this better than my current solution?

-Many reasons!

  * Easily update keys across your entire infrastructure, without ever having to connect to individual servers
  * Use groups to distribute keys to new servers automatically.
 Auto-scale your environment without compromising your key security!